Frequently Asked Questions

 What is involved in getting on PrEP?

-You can go on and off PrEP at different times in your life, but should do so under the guidance of a health care provider.
+You can go on and off PrEP at different times in your life, depending on whether you are at risk of HIV.
+But you should do so under the guidance of a healthcare provider.

 See: How do I get PrEP?